software-students-spring2025/1-specification-exercise-stars-and-lasers/README.md

 3. As a user, I want a one tap start button for my runs so I can begin tracking in the background quickly.
 4. As a user, I want the app to suggest new running routes based on my past activity and friends’ activity so I can explore different areas and maybe see friends currently running.
 5. As a user, I want to set weekly goals and personalized achievements so I can stay motivated and track my progress.
+6. As a user, I want to keep my running pace so that I will not overexert myself.
+7. As a user, I want to keep an accurate log of my run time so I can see how much time I have dedicated to running/ exercising.
+8. As a user, I want to know the air quality of my area before I run so that I know if I should run inside or outside today.

 ## Activity Diagrams